-Feeling empowered to make change; it’s one of the most important things kids can experience at a young age...that, if you aren’t happy with the status quo, there might be steps you can take to shift course.
+In fact, feeling empowered to make change is one of the most important things kids can experience at a young age...that, if you aren’t happy with the status quo, there might be steps you can take to shift course.

 If you want spending money, well, you can look into getting a job.
 If you want a puppy, then you can try to prove to your parents that you’re ready to handle such responsibility.